North American Gay Amateur Athletic Alliance: Gay Softball World Series

 Each year teams representing these leagues participate in the NAGAAA Gay Softball World Series (GSWS), hosted each year in a different member city.

-Each member city is allowed to send an unlimited number of teams in the A division and up to three team in each of the B, C, D and E divisions based on the size of the local league, with larger cities allowed more teams.
-Members cities are encouraged to send at least one team to the GSWS each year.
+Each member city is allowed to send: (1) an unlimited number of teams in the A and B divisions; (2) up to three team in each of the C, D and E divisions based on the size of the local league, with larger leagues allowed more teams than smaller leagues; and (3) up to two teams in each of the Legends C and Legends D divisions.
+Members cities are encouraged (before change in 2024, each league when was required) to send at least one team to the GSWS each year.